jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ---

-A collection of notes for setting up a clean image of [XBian](http://www.xbian.org) (1.0 Alpha 5) on the Raspberry Pi.
+A collection of notes for setting up a clean image of [XBian](http://www.xbian.org) (1.0 Beta 1) on the Raspberry Pi.

 <!-- more -->